yz14689/DSNP_BlogPost/README.md

 1. Load and clean the data
 2. Merge all three datasets and dig with questions
 3. Visualize for
-   location (strat by average rating, demanding, room type), - heatmap demanding (strat by time, location, rating)
-   Plot price (strat by location, demanding, room type, discount) - histgram
+   location (strat by average rating, demanding, room type) Availability (strat by time, weekday, location, min nights) Plot price (strat by location, demanding, room type, discount)
 3. Conclusion from results: For different needs, suggest the best place to stay/invest.
 4. Write the blog following: Introduction, 3 questions (with hgihlighted title), conclusion/echo/action.